Agent Licensing

 WebRTC-Based Licensing

 CC licenses may be applied to users on most UC systems using WebRTC, which operates through an embedded soft-phone within the CC-Agent Client.
-These users are not required to exist in the underlying UC system and must be created manually within CCaaS.
+WebRTC agents are not required to exist in the underlying UC system and must be created manually within CCaaS.

 Manually Adding an Agent

-2. Email Address is the email address of the agent that is used to authenticate their WebRTC account
+• Email Address — the email address used to authenticate the WebRTC account

-4. Preferred Name is how the agent's name will appear when engaged within WebRTC
+• Preferred Name — how the agent's name appears during WebRTC interactions

-6. Recording Mode applies a recording rule to the agent
+• Recording Mode — applies a recording rule to the agent; see Recording Modes and Options:

-1. Automatic will automatically record any calls and allows the agent recording controls
+• Automatic — records all calls and allows agent recording controls

-7. Allow agent to review their own call recordings can be toggled to allow an agent to view their own call recordings
+• Allow agent to review their own call recordings — toggle to grant the agent access to their own recordings; see Recording Modes and Options

 Best Practice: Extension Assignment

-WebRTC agents should be assigned to a dedicated extension range that is separate from existing extension on the UC platform.
-Segregating extension ranges helps prevent conflicts, simplifies troubleshooting, and clearly distinguishes contact-center agents from standard UC users.
+WebRTC agents should be assigned to a dedicated extension range separate from existing UC extensions.
+Segregating ranges prevents conflicts, simplifies troubleshooting, and makes WebRTC agents easily identifiable.

 For example: